cryptoapi/Bitcoin-Payments-MarketPress/readme.txt

 * 100% Free Open Source Plugin on [Github.com](https://github.com/cryptoapi/Bitcoin-Payments-MarketPress)
 * Provides a Cryptocurrency Payment Gateway for [MarketPress 2.9 or higher](https://wordpress.org/plugins/wordpress-ecommerce/)
-* Accept Bitcoin, Litecoin, Paycoin, Dogecoin, Dash, Speedcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Vericoin, Peercoin, MonetaryUnit payments in MarketPress
+* Accept Bitcoin, BitcoinCash, Litecoin, Dash, Dogecoin, Speedcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Peercoin, MonetaryUnit payments in MarketPress
 * No Monthly Fee, Transaction Fee from 0%
-* Product Prices in USD/EUR/GBP/etc. Google/Bitstamp/Cryptsy Live Exchange Rates
+* Product Prices in USD/EUR/GBP/etc. Google/Bitstamp/Poloniex Live Exchange Rates
 * Direct Integration on your website, no external payment pages opens (as other payment gateways offer)
 * You will see the bitcoin/altcoin payment statistics in one common table on your website.
 * No Chargebacks, Global, Secure.
 All in automatic mode.